(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: Discussion and plan of the proofs

 \begin{prop} The space of $\mathbb{Z}^d$ actions by homeomorphisms of either the interval or the circle is arcwise connected. \end{prop}

-\begin{proof} By identifying the endpoints, the case of the interval can be deduced from that of the circle, so let us only consider this one.\footnote{The case of the interval can be also ruled out using the classical Alexander trick, but this doesn't work for the case of the circle.} Let $f_1, \ldots, f_d$ be the generators of the group, and let $F_i$ be a lift of $f_i$ to the real line.
-Denote \, $B (n) := \{ F_{1}^{n_1} F_2^{n_2} \cdots F_d^{n_{d}}: \,\, 0 \leq n_i < n \},$ \, and consider the homeomorphism $\varphi_n$ defined as
+\begin{proof} By identifying the endpoints, the case of the interval can be deduced from that of the circle, so let us only consider this one.\footnote{The case of the interval can be also ruled out using the classical Alexander trick.
+Notice that this work for any group action by homeomorphisms of the interval, but it doesn't work for actions on the circle, even in the Abelian case.
+Also notice that this argument cannot be applied in higher regularity.} Let $f_1, \ldots, f_d$ be the images of the canonical generators of $\Z^d$, and let $F_i$ be a lift of $f_i$ to the real line.
+Denote